basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

 Using bucket *types* also involves dealing with bucket properties, but with a few crucial differences:

-* Bucket types enable you to create total sets of bucket configurations and assign those configurations to as many buckets as you wish (whereas the older system required configurations to be set on an ad hoc basis)
+* Bucket types enable you to create bucket configurations and assign those configurations to as many buckets as you wish, whereas the previous system required configuration to be set on a per-bucket basis
-* Bucket types must be both created _and_ activated before they can be used (whereas bucket properties can be modified at any time)
 * Nearly all bucket properties can be updated using bucket types, with two exceptions: the `datatype` and `consistent` properties related to [[Riak Data Types|Data Types]] and [[strong consistency]], respectively
+* Bucket types are more performant than bucket properties in because divergence from Riak's defaults doesn't have to be gossiped around the cluster for every bucket, which means less computational overhead

 It is important to note that buckets are not assigned types in the same way that they are configured when using [[bucket properties|The Basics#Bucket-Properties-and-Operations]].
 You cannot simply take a bucket `my_bucket` and assign it a type the way that you would, say, set `allow_mult` to `false` or `n_val` to `5`, because there is no `type` parameter contained within the bucket's properties (i.e. `props`).